EpicOrange/riichi_advanced/documentation/mcr.md

 The Mixed Straight "links" the first three sequences, and the Mixed Double Chow "links" the last two sequences.
 Then you cannot form a cycle by also linking ![](tiles/4p.svg)![](tiles/5p.svg)![](tiles/6p.svg) and ![](tiles/7p.svg)![](tiles/8p.svg)![](tiles/9p.svg) to form Short Straight, so you can only choose one of Mixed Double Chow or Short Straight to score.

 If you are not sure about the Non-repeat principle, here is a list of yaku implications taken directly from [the ruleset](/priv/static/rulesets/mcr.json).
-Implications are transitive.
+Implications are transitive. <<TODO: check again whether this is correct>>

 - (88)
   + __"Big Four Winds"__ implies "Little Four Winds", "Half Flush", "Prevalent Wind", "Seat Wind"